CNN Doxes Elderly Florida Woman Who Is Now Getting Threats On Social Media

 She also expressed gratitude for the support she’s received from Trump supporters around the world.
 Fox News contacted the police department in her town in the context of the threats, but officials have apparently not yet responded.

-Leaving aside the long-running feud between CNN and President Trump, the footage prompted many observers acrosss the ideological spectrum to wonder why the network singled out this particular woman.
+Leaving aside the long-running feud between CNN and President Trump, the footage prompted many observers across the ideological spectrum to wonder why the network singled out this particular woman.

 As the left-leaning Salon website observed, “Goldfarb is a private individual, not a public official or a celebrity with great power or social-media influence.
 What public service is provided by shaming or confront [sic] her?”